jnhasard/meeting_times/README.md

 ## Capabilities

 1. Check Availability:
-    - Its possible to check for any time input, doesn’t have to be in multiples of 15 minutes, the response based on the block where that `datetime` falls into
+    - It's possible to check for any time input, doesn’t have to be in multiples of 15 minutes.
+The response is based on the block where that `datetime` falls into (example 10:32 falls into the 10:30-10:45 block)
-    - If it is on a block that is Free but the one after isn’t, it will return True but with a warning that you’ll have 15 or less minutes at that moment (maybe an alarm not to forget to deliver a quick message to a client could fit there, but not much more)
+    - If it is on a block that is free but the one after isn’t, it will return True but with a warning that you’ll have 15 or less minutes at that moment (maybe an alarm not to forget to deliver a quick message to a client could fit there, but not much more)
 2. Query Functionality:

     Thinking about this I concluded that the most probable use case would be asking the API for _n_ options to give to a client for a certain duration.